ftiemroth/osx_spotify_menubar/README.md

 # osx_spotify_menubar

 ## About
-Rumps based app to display the current song from Spotify on the menu bar.
+[RUMPS](https://github.com/jaredks/rumps) based app to display the current song from Spotify on the menu bar.

 You can also play/pause and change to next/previous track.